 On February 4, 2002, Paul D. Grindle, the former owner of Harvard Apparatus, Inc., initiated an arbitration proceeding against us and certain directors before JAMS in Boston, Massachusetts.
 Mr. Grindle's claims arise out of post-closing purchase price adjustments related to our purchase of the assets and business of Harvard Apparatus by virtue of an Asset Purchase Agreement dated March 15, 1996 and certain related agreements.
 In the arbitration demand, Mr. Grindle sought the return of 1,563,851 shares of common stock in Harvard Bioscience, or the disgorgement of the profits of our sale of the stock, as well as compensatory damages and multiple damages and attorney's fees under Mass.
 Gen. Laws, chapter 93A.
 In a demand letter that was attached to the arbitration demand, Mr. Grindle asserted losses in the amount of \$15 million, representing the value of the 1,563,851 shares of Harvard Bioscience's common stock as of January 2, 2002.
 On October 30, 2002, we received a decision from the arbitrator that we have prevailed on all claims asserted against us and certain of our directors in the arbitration action.
 Specifically, we received a written decision from the arbitrator granting our motion for summary disposition with respect to all claims brought against all parties in the action.
-The Company filed a complaint in the Massachusetts Superior Court seeking to confirm the arbitrator's decision.
-Mr. Grindle filed a complaint in the Massachusetts Superior Court seeking to vacate the arbitrator's decision.
+The Company filed a complaint in the Massachusetts Superior Court seeking to vacate the arbitrator's decision.
 These two matters were consolidated.
 On or about July 30, 2003, the Massachusetts Superior Court granted our motion to confirm the arbitrator's decision and to deny Mr. Grindle's motion to vacate.
-Mr. Grindle has filed a notice of appeal with the Massachusetts Appeals Court.
+Mr. Grindle filed a notice of appeal with the Massachusetts Appeals Court.
 Both Mr. Grindle and the Company have filed briefs with the Massachusetts Appeals Court.
 The matter is pending.
-Mr. Grindle also filed an application for direct appellate review with the Massachusetts Superior Lourt, which was denied.
+Mr. Grindle also filed an application for direct appellate review with the Massachusetts Supreme Judicial Court, which was denied.